William Strachey: Later life and death

 Strachey remained at Jamestown for less than a year, but during that time he became the Secretary of the Colony after the drowning death of Matthew Scrivener in 1609.
 He returned to England probably in late 1611 and published a compilation of the colonial laws put in place by the governors.

 He then produced an extended manuscript about the Virginia colony, The Historie of Travaile Into Virginia Britannia, dedicating the first version to Henry Percy, 9th Earl of Northumberland, in 1612.
 The manuscript included his eyewitness account of life in early Virginia, but borrowed heavily from the earlier work of Richard Willes, James Rosier, John Smith, and others.
 Strachey produced two more versions during the next six years, dedicating one to Francis Bacon and the other to Sir Allen Apsley.
 It too was critical of the Virginia Company management of the colony, and Strachey failed to find a patron to publish his work, which was finally first published in 1849 by the Hakluyt Society.

-Strachey died of unknown causes in June 1621.
-The parish register of St Giles' Church, Camberwell, in Southwark records his burial on 21 June 1621.
+Strachey died of unknown causes in August 1621.
+The parish register of St Giles' Church, Camberwell, in Southwark records his burial on 16 August 1621.
 He died in poverty, leaving this verse:

 In 1996, Strachey's signet ring was discovered in the ruins of Jamestown, identified by the family seal, an eagle.

 Marriages and issue

 On 9 June 1595 Strachey married Frances Forster, 'the daughter of a prosperous Surrey family with political connections'.
 Frances Forster was the daughter of William Forster and Elizabeth Draper (died 22 April 1605), widow of John Bowyer (died 10 October 1570) of Shepton Beauchamp, Somerset, and daughter of Robert Draper of Camberwell, Surrey, Page of the Jewels to King Henry VIII, by Elizabeth Fyfield.
 Strachey lived in London while Frances remained at her father's estate in Crowhurst, Surrey.
-They had two children, William Strachey (died 1635), born nine months after the marriage in 1596, and Edmund Strachey, born in 1604.
+They had two children, William Strachey (died 1635), born in March 1596/97, and Edmund Strachey, born in 1604.
 Frances died before 1615, and at some time before that date Strachey married a widow whose first name was Dorothy, by whom he does not appear to have had any issue.

 Strachey's son, William, married three times, and died in 1635.